 It is important to inform the insurance company of anyone that may operate your vehicle even if on an infrequent basis.
 You should contact your insurance agent or insurance company to determine what their procedure is for adding a driver.

-It depends on the insurance company and their guidelines as well as their rating systems if someone can be listed as an occasional driver on your vehicle.
+It depends on the insurance company, their guidelines, and their rating systems if someone can be listed as an occasional driver on your vehicle.

-Regardless of cost, you will need to tell the use as defined by your specific insurance carrier of those that operate your vehicle.
+Regardless of cost, you will need to tell the use defined by your specific insurance carrier of those who operate your vehicle.

 You can get a safe auto insurance quote here to see how drivers of different ages with different driving records may affect your premiums.